Chrysippus: On Passions

 The Stoics sought to be free of the unruly emotions, which they regarded as being contrary to nature.
 The passions or emotions (pathe) are the disturbing element in right judgment.
 Chrysippus wrote a whole book, On Passions (Περὶ παθῶν), concerning the therapy of the emotions.
 The passions are like diseases which depress and crush the soul, thus he sought to eradicate them (apatheia).
 Wrong judgements turn into passions when they gather an impetus of their own, just as, when one has started running, it is difficult to stop.
-One cannot hope to eradicate the emotions when one is in the heat of love or anger: this can only be done when one is calm.
-Therefore, one should prepare in advance, and deal with the emotions in the mind as if they were present.
-By applying reason to emotions such as greed, pride, or lust, one can understand the harm which they cause.
+One cannot hope to eradicate the passions when one is in the heat of love or anger: this can only be done when one is calm.
+Therefore, one should prepare in advance, and deal with the passions in the mind as if they were present.
+By applying reason to passions such as greed, pride, or lust, one can understand the harm which they cause.